maxhoesel-ansible/ansible-collection-smallstep/CONTRIBUTING.md

 ### Make your changes

-Please make sure that each change is contained in a single, independent commit.
+Please make sure to put each change in an independent, clear and readable commit.
 Follow best practices when it comes to creating and naming commits.
 All commits **must** follow the [conventional-commits standard](https://www.conventionalcommits.org/en/v1.0.0/):